20+ Foods That Can Help Lower Blood Pressure

 Here are 50 heart health tips cardiologists want you to know.

 Flavonoids have been linked to lower blood pressure and hypertension.
 That’s why blueberries, blackberries, and other berries are good to have on hand to add to oatmeal, yogurt, or smoothies.
 One study found that people with hypertension who had the highest intake of antioxidants from berries reduced their risk of high blood pressure by 8 per cent.

 Check out more facts about wild blueberries most people don’t know.

 Garlic and herbs

-Here are some of the healthiest fruits you can eat.
+Find out the healthiest fruits you can eat.

 Salmon and fish with omega-3s

-Discover more surprising health benefits of cinnamon.
+Here are more surprising health benefits of cinnamon.

 Add olive oil to your blood pressure shopping list.
 The main reason for this benefit is because of polyphenols.
 These compounds are known for fighting inflammation and reducing blood pressure, according to UCDavis.
 That’s why olive oil is a key part of the DASH diet and one of the foods that lower blood pressure.

 Next, discover 17 natural remedies for high blood pressure.